Priscilla Ngunju Kenya

 Priscilla is a midwifery trainer for Amref Health Africa.
 Over the past two years, Priscilla has trained nearly 100 midwives on the Leadership, Management, and Governance (LMG) for Midwifery Managers Course, and has not only seen the program’s tremendous impact on each of the midwives but has also noted its effects on her.

 In the ten African countries where the training was done, Priscilla often faced resistance and fear from the midwives when beginning the training.
-The midwives were used to organizational cultures where only those within management positions are expected to make decisions and provide direction; the midwives did not think they had the power to address challenges on their own.
+The midwives were used to organizational cultures where only those within management positions were expected to make decisions and provide direction; the midwives did not think they had the power to address challenges on their own.

 After the course, Priscilla saw a transformative change in the midwives’ attitudes and behaviors.
-“It has been an amazing journey seeing people move from [being] people who are afraid of being leaders, to then take up a [leadership] role and being so courageous and changing their work settings; taking up challenges and actually solving them within their own settings.”
+“It has been an amazing journey seeing people move from [being] people who are afraid of being leaders, to then take up a [leadership] role and being so courageous and changing their work settings; taking up challenges and solving them within their settings.”

 Three months after the LMG for Midwifery Managers Course, Priscilla returned to the facility on a supervisory visit and was amazed at the progress the midwife had made.
 The midwife applied the resource mobilization skills learned in the course and took the initiative to reach out to other local midwives to see how they were sterilizing equipment.
 She learned that an autoclave could use charcoal to clean equipment.